estevaowat/.dotfiles/README.md

 # .dotfiles

-The objective of this repo is to setup my dev machine ASAP.
+The objective of this repo is to setup my dev machine AFAP.

 ## How to setup machine (Only works on Mac environments)